frederic-perez/AmE-dictionary/data/idioms.md

 __go to Canossa__ :two: To become or make oneself humble; to do a penance or seek absolution for some wrong.
 __go to great lengths (to do something)__ :seven: To put in a lot of effort, energy, or work to achieve something. _We went to great lengths to ensure that this film was historically accurate._
 __go to hell and back__
-__go to hell in a handcart__ To be in an extremely and increasingly bad or ruinous condition; to be on the inevitable path to utter failure or ruin.
+__go to hell in a handcart__ :two: To be in an extremely and increasingly bad or ruinous condition; to be on the inevitable path to utter failure or ruin. _With this new president in office, our country is going to go to hell in a handcart!_
 __go to shit__
 __go to show__ To prove, demonstrate, or indicate that something is true.
 Used especially in the phrase “just goes to show.” _Their success just goes to show that you can’t underestimate the power of good marketing._
 __go to the mat for (someone or something)__ To give someone or something one’s full support; to fight for someone or something until the very end. _We firmly believe that she is in the right on this matter, and we’re ready to go to the mat for her in court if necessary._ _I’m not going to the mat for her._
 __go to the mat__ [:scroll: This expression refers to a wrestler who fights fiercely and is willing to risk a fall.]
 If someone goes to the mat, they fight very fiercely about something. _Erickson said he will go to the mat to save parks in the city._
 __go to the mattresses__ :two: To enter into or prepare for a lengthy war, battle, or conflict; to adopt a combative or warlike position.
 While the true origin is uncertain, the phrase was popularized in English by _The Godfather_ novel and films, where it referred to warring mafia families housing their soldiers in small, secure apartments to await orders. _While the political party has shown some flexibility over other contentious issues, it looks as though they’re ready to go to the mattresses over this one._
+__go to the wall__
+__go to war (over someone or something)__
 __go to wrack and ruin__ _cliché_ To fall into severe or total decay, degradation, or ruination, as from disuse or lack of upkeep. (“Wrack,” a now-archaic word meaning wreckage or destruction, is also often spelled “rack.”) _It greatly pains me that my grandfather’s estate has been left to go to wrack and ruin.
 If only we’d been able to afford for someone to look after it all these years._
 __go toe by toe__
 __go under the hammer__ :three: To be put up for or sold at auction. _The bankers family estate had to go under the hammer to cover some of his mounting debt._
 __go vacant__ _Her eyes went vacant again._
+__go with (someone or something)__
+__go with the flow__ To act as others are acting, conforming to common behavior patterns with an attitude of calm acceptance.
+__go with the territory__ To typically accompany a certain situation; to be a usual consequence or related issue. _When you’re the boss, staying late at the office just goes with the territory._
 __go without saying__ _It goes without saying: thinking in more effective ways about projects can make things happen more successfully._
 __go wrong__ :two::hammer:
 __go-round__ _The fourth go-round in the_ Madagascar _franchise._